Smartphone Battery Wear Cost Calculator

 Replacement Cost ($) is the amount you expect to pay when the battery needs service.
 That may be the manufacturer's official replacement price, a local repair shop quote, or your own estimate based on parts and labor.
 If you are comparing options, you can run the calculator several times with different prices to see how much the annualized cost changes.

 After entering the values, select the Calculate button.
-The result box reports the estimated lifespan and annualized cost.
-The comparison table below the explanation updates at the same time.
-It shows a lower-use scenario, your entered scenario, and a higher-use scenario so you can quickly judge sensitivity.
-That is helpful because real battery use is rarely identical every day.
+The result box reports the estimated lifespan and annualized cost, and the comparison table below the explanation refreshes at the same time.
+It shows a lower-use scenario, your entered scenario, and a higher-use scenario so you can judge how sensitive the estimate is to habits.
+That matters because phone use rarely looks identical from one day to the next.

-The calculator follows a straightforward sequence.
-First, it converts your average daily battery use into estimated full cycles per year.
+The smartphone battery wear calculator follows a simple chain of calculations.
+It starts by turning your average daily battery use into the number of full cycles you burn through each year.
 If is daily battery use as a percent, then annual cycles are:

 So if you use 80% of the battery each day, the estimate is cycles per year.
 If you use only 30% per day, the estimate is cycles per year.
 This is the bridge between everyday charging behavior and long-term wear.